mmbman/Katagiri/1984-02-08-Blue-Cliff-Record-Case-54.md

 > Having penetrated through and out of birth and death, he sets his devices in motion.

 *Devices* means living function, or living working, vivid working.
-So he set vivid working in motion; not idealistically.
-He uses living working as it is, beyond concept.
+So he sets vivid working in motion: not idealistically, he uses living working as it is, beyond concept.
 That is that “he sets his devices in motion.”

 “Having penetrated through and out of birth and death”: *penetrates through birth and death* is not to see birth and death objectively.
 Birth and death must be taken as your own problem of life and death.